ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

 	  </source>
 	</source_library>

 The background model with ``type=CTACubeBackground`` is used to scale the background cube stored in the FITS file created by :ref:`ctbkgcube`.

 Run ctlike
 ^^^^^^^^^^
-Having all the intermediate data products ready, a binned analysis can be conducted using :ref:`ctlike`.
+Having all the intermediate data products ready, a stacked analysis can be conducted using :ref:`ctlike`.

 .. code-block:: bash